Spine Injuries Q & A

 Treatment for spine injuries depends on the diagnosis, severity of symptoms, and overall health.
 Dr. Klassen takes a restorative approach to care and utilizes treatments and therapies that help his patients get back to their active lifestyles without pain.

-Though a skilled orthopaedic surgeon, he may first recommend non-surgical treatments for spine injuries, such as:
+Though a skilled orthopedic surgeon, he may first recommend non-surgical treatments for spine injuries, such as:

 When non-surgical treatments fail to improve a spine injury or provide adequate pain relief, Dr. Klassen may recommend surgical intervention.
 The type of spine surgery may depend on the injury.